Traubenfuchs/lernbegleiter/lernbegleiter-frontend-app/README.md

 # LernbegleiterFrontendApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4.

 ## Development server

-Run `ng serve —-proxy-config proxy.conf.json` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve —-proxy-config proxy.conf.json --serve` for a dev server.

 The app will automatically reload if you change any of the source files.

-The Backend application needs to be running.
+The Backend application needs to be running for the app to work correctly.

-## Code scaffolding
+## Code Generation / Angular CLI

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-Use something like `ng g s services/login-service --module=app.module`
+Use something like `ng g s services/login-service --module=app.module` for quick creation with injector support.

-## Build
+## Build / Installatoin

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+You can run `mvn clean install -DskipTests -P install-npm` to prepare maven for building.
+(You only need this once)

+Run `mvn clean install -DskipTests -P build-frontend` after preparing maven to build the angular project and copy it to the backend app.